ac2810/Django_news_application/README.md

-Hosted on pythonanywhere.com, here are the links to the two web apps in this project:
+Hosted on pythonanywhere.com, here is the links to the  web app in this project:

 News site built on Django framework : http://chauhan2810.pythonanywhere.com/